Teddy55Codes/DynamicImageAPI/README.md

 #### parameters

 - fontSize

-   `default: 12`
+   default: `12`

-   `Set the fontsize for the response image.`
+   Set the fontsize for the response image.

-- textColorHEX
+- hexColor

-  `default: "000000"`
+  default: `"#000000"`

-  `Set the text color useful if you want to display the counter in a light and dark theme.`
+  Set the text color useful if you want to display the counter in a light and dark theme.

 #### description
 Returns the name of the city from which the request was made as an image.
-This information is fetched like this: `http://ip-api.com/json/1.1.1.1?fields=query,status,city,mobile,proxy`.
+This information is fetched from ip-api.com.
+The specific request that is made is: `http://ip-api.com/json/1.1.1.1?fields=query,status,city,mobile,proxy`.
 As of writing this the rate limit for this api is 45 requests per minute.
 The location data is cleared every 24h.
 This is done to always have fresh location data.